 What It's Like Being A Male Boudoir Photographer

 Boudoir photography is generally a female photographer dominated style.
-So what's it like being a male in a female dominated industry?
+So what's it like being a male in a female-dominated industry?
+As a male in a female-dominated industry, I feel like I have a unique perspective on what boudoir means and how I approach each session.

 Starting My Photography Journey